bakaroge/hentai-downloader/README.md

 ## How To Use

-open terminal
+Open terminal
-call python nhentai.py num num tags tags
+Call python nhentai.py num num tags tags

-the first num is the start page, second num is the end page the tags are the tags of the manga (e.g. yaoi, yuri, loli, english, japanese, korean, chinese) #read the rules of tags in nhentai if you don't want to see a certain tags, use - sign before tag such as -yaoi -yuri -english tags can be character name, series name, or also artist's name
+The first num is the start page, second num is the end page The tags are the tags of the manga (e.g. yaoi, yuri, loli, english, japanese, korean, chinese) #read the rules of tags in nhentai
+If you don't want to see a certain tags, use - sign before tag such as -yaoi -yuri -english Tags can be character name, series name, or also artist's name

-an example of the script is
+An example of the script is

 python nhentai.py 1 10 english misaka mikoto -yuri -rape touma

-the result of the script will be like
+The result of the script will be like

 Name of hentai
 Name of hentai - page.jpg